pubgeo/IARPA-SMART/documentation/boundary_definitions.md

 ## Spatial Boundaries

-Site spatial boundaries delineate the outer extents of the observed change **over the entire duration of the actvitiy**.
+Site spatial boundaries delineate the outer extents of the observed change **over the entire duration of the activity**.
 They should be distinguishable using visible features in the imagery and should include supporting infrastructure (i.e. parking lots, pavement, greenery, areas used during the construction of the activity, etc.).
 Examples of features that can be used as site boundaries include the following:
 - Major roads and above (using [OSM definitions](https://wiki.openstreetmap.org/wiki/United_States/Road_classification))
 - Uninhabited areas
 - Bodies of water (rivers, oceans, etc.)